 The initial public offering price of our common stock will be substantially higher than the pro forma as adjusted net tangible book value per share of our common stock.
 Therefore, if you purchase shares of our common stock in this offering, you will pay a price per share that substantially exceeds our pro forma as adjusted net tangible book value per share after this offering.
 To the extent outstanding options are exercised, you will incur further dilution.
-Based on an assumed initial public offering price of \$ per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, you will experience immediate dilution of \$ per share, representing the difference between our pro forma as adjusted net tangible book value per share, after giving effect to this offering, and the assumed initial public offering price.
+Based on the initial public offering price of \$11.00 per share, you will experience immediate dilution of \$5.85 per share, representing the difference between our pro forma as adjusted net tangible book value per share, after giving effect to this offering, and the initial public offering price.